peterdemin/lancelot/src/README.txt

 You should have received a copy of the GNU General Public License and GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>
+---
+Please take a look at the lancelot.examples package to see some, er, examples.